-Subject Objectives Transparency and ESG performance Strengthen the availability of ESG data by issuers.
+Subject Objectives Transparency and ESG performance Promote transparency and strengthen the availability of ESG data by issuers.
 Strengthen the overall ESG performance of issuers based on the Investment Manager's own ESG scoring methodology.
-Thematic Establish engagement actions with issuers on specific sustainability issues, such as climate change or other issues such as biodiversity, social issues, etc. Controversies Analyse the ESG performance of issuers potentially exposed to controversies or breaches of international standards.
-Ensure issuers comply with the legal requirements of each jurisdiction and with the requirements arising from SAMLux or SAMLUX's Investment Managers initiatives and policies.
-Controversial sectors Analyse the potential exposure of issuers to sectors excluded by different investment policies and strategies.
-Shareholder meetings Collect additional information on the performance of companies prior to shareholders meetings.
+Thematic Establish engagement actions with issuers on specific sustainability issues, such as climate change or other issues such as biodiversity, social issues, etc.

+Controversies Analyse the ESG performance of issuers potentially exposed to controversies or breaches of international standards.
+Promote issuers compliance with the legal requirements of each jurisdiction and with the requirements arising from SAMLux or SAMLUX's Investment Managers initiatives and policies.
+Shareholder meetings Collect additional information on the performance of companies prior to shareholders meetings and promote alignment with SAMLux's voting policy.
 Explain SAMLux's voting criteria and/or intention to vote at shareholders' meetings.
 Guidance on strategic sustainability plans Contribute to the definition of strategic sustainability plans of companies and their ESG materiality analysis.
-Strengthen knowledge of companies' ESG plans.
-Principal adverse incidents Establish dialogue actions with companies, third-party managers, and sovereign/supranational entities on their management of indicators of principal adverse incidents, including environmental, social and governance aspects.
+Strengthen knowledge of companies' ESG plans and promote alignment with best practices.
+Principal adverse impacts Establish dialogue actions with companies, third-party managers, and sovereign/supranational entities to promote an appropriate management of principal adverse impact indicators, including environmental, social and governance aspects.